-Webb, Elijah Thomas Residence

-Name of Property

-Jasper County, Missouri

-County and State

-N/A

-Name of multiple listing (if applicable)
+Webb, Elijah Thomas Residence Name of Property Jasper County, Missouri County and State N/A Name of multiple listing (if applicable)

-room - are designed as formal areas for hosting company.
+entry opens to the vestibule and a separate stair hall, which historically functioned to receive visitors yet maintain separation between them and the rest of the spaces.
+The stair hall and the first floor rooms immediately accessible from this hall - the music room, parlors, and dining room - are designed as formal areas for hosting company.
 The flooring and woodwork are of high quality - and expensive - materials and craftsmanship.
 Meanwhile, the woodwork and flooring in the kitchen and breakfast room in the rear of the house are less ornate and more utilitarian.
 The same is true of the private rooms of the second story, which make use of cheaper materials and simpler workmanship for the flooring and painted woodwork.
-The home's walls are finished with lathe and plaster and many of the rooms are treated in highly detailed and colorful reproduction wallpapers that represent patterns used in the late 1800s.
-The Eastlake ornamentation from the porch is continued throughout the woodwork and wood flooring inside.
+The home's walls are finished with lathe and plaster and many of the rooms are treated in highly detailed and colorful reproduction wallpapers that represent patterns and materials used in the late 1800s.6 The use of Eastlake ornamentation on the exterior is continued throughout the woodwork and wood flooring of the interior.